sumeer1/scAEGAN/README.md

 ```
 --input_file Specifies the input file to the autoencoder.
 The input to the autoencoder is in the format of cell by gene matrix.
 With cells as rows and genes as columns in csv format.
 --output_file Specifies the low dimensional representation of the input from the autoencoder.
+--batch_size Specifies the batch size to train the autoencoder.
+The default batch size is set to 16.
 --epochs Specifies the number of epochs for which autoencoder is trained.
+The default value is set to 200.
+--dropout Specifies the dropout rate used to train the autoencoder.
+The default value is set to 0.2
-The default is
+--learning_rate Specifies the larning rate.
+The default learning rate is set to 0.0001
 ```
 *  Training the cyclegan with the given parameters on latent representations obtained from the Autoencoder by running.
    *  The input to the cyclegan is aslo in the format of cell by gene matrix.
 With cells as rows and genes as columns in csv format